Lakers vs. Spurs NBA Betting Odds, Prediction & Trends

 San Antonio Spurs Daily Fantasy Spin

-Spurs center Charles Bassey will miss the remainder of the 2023 season due to a torn ACL in his left knee.
-Bassey was averaging 3.3 points and 4.0 rebounds per game for San Antonio in 10.8 minutes per game across 19 contests this season.
+Spurs forward Victor Wembanyama was terrific in his team’s narrow 122-119 home loss to the Lakers on Wednesday night.
+In that game, the French rookie had 30 points, 13 rebounds, 6 blocked shots, 3 steals, and 2 assists.
+He shot 11 of 21 from the field and 4 of 5 from deep, but it wasn’t enough.

-Spurs rookie center Victor Wembanyama was sensational in his team’s 93-82 road loss to Houston on Monday night.
-In that game, the 7’4” French national had 15 points, 18 rebounds, 3 assists, and 5 blocked shots.
-It wasn’t enough to prevent the Spurs’ 17th straight loss.
+San Antonio small forward Keldon Johnson was also solid in his team’s loss on Wednesday.
+The fourth-year man out of Kentucky had 28 points, 8 assists, 5 rebounds, and 4 made three-pointers to help his club stay in the game before they ultimately fell to Los Angeles.

 Lakers vs. Spurs NBA Betting Trends